When is Ryder Cup 2025? Dates, schedule, format and predicted teams for USA and Europe at Bethpage Black

 Europe’s famous win in 2012, known as ‘The Miracle of Medinah’, could inspire Rory McIlroy, Jon Rahm and co., with Europe’s team settled and in good form throughout 2025 on the PGA Tour.

-But Scottie Scheffler, the world No 1, will hope to lead the hosts after a dominant win at Royal Portrush to capture The Open as his fourth major championship victory, with captain Keegan Bradley also in contention to become the first playing captain since Arnold Palmer in 1963.
+But Scottie Scheffler, the world No 1, will hope to lead the hosts after a dominant win at Royal Portrush to capture The Open as his fourth major championship victory.

 Here’s everything you need to know about this year’s Ryder Cup at Bethpage Black: